weizh888/ProductImageSegmentation/README.md

   - [Total Loss and Precision](#total-loss-and-precision)
   - [Evaluation Examples](#evaluation-examples)
 - [Conclusion and More Thoughts](#conclusion-and-more-thoughts)

+## Model Selection
+The image segmentation task is actually an object detection task, so I decided to build a model based on the neural networks.

+The main factor to consider is the **speed** since it is two-week project.
+The SSD: Single Shot MultiBox Detector descriped in the [paper](https://www.cs.unc.edu/~wliu/papers/ssd.pdf) model is selected, and a pre-trained model with checkpoint is available [here](http://download.tensorflow.org/models/object_detection/ssd_mobilenet_v1_coco_2017_11_17.tar.gz).
+(The training takes more than two weeks as mentioned in the paper.)

 ## Basic Installation
 In order to run the project, you will need Python, pip and the relative libraries.